002940 1280 1280 Fit 90

-History
+The Hotel's History

-We are extremely proud of the Pomme d’Or’s rich history.
-Originally built in 1837, the Pomme d’Or hotel is part of the fabric of Jersey life.
+Originally constructed in 1837, the Pomme d'Or Hotel is an integral part of Jersey's history and heritage.
 Our position overlooking Liberation Square harks back to 1945, when the Union Jack was raised on the balcony of the hotel, marking the Liberation of Jersey from the German forces.

 From Victor Hugo’s stay in 1852 to Dame Vera Lynn’s opening of the Liberation Suite in 1990, we feel privileged to have welcomed and looked after so many wonderful guests.
 We continually research the history of the hotel, and welcome information and photos which can add to the history told here.